 - congenital heart defects

 Anyone who plans on taking isotretinoin must register with iPLEDGE.
-The FDA-approved restricted distribution program is designed to inform people about the risks of birth defects and to prevent pregnancy while taking the drug.
+It is an FDA-approved restricted distribution program designed to tell people about the risks of birth defects and to prevent pregnancy while taking the drug.

 - dark urine

-Because of the danger to pregnant women, you shouldn’t donate blood while taking this medication or for a full month after you stop taking it.
+Because of the danger to pregnant people, it is not recommended to donate blood while taking this medication or for a full month after you have stopped taking it.